TRT and Fertility: What Every Couple Needs to Know

 But as a couple, if you’re thinking of having kids now, or down the line, you should know that TRT can impact fertility.
 In fact, some researchers have even looked into it as a form of birth control (1).

-The good news: Plenty of men with low testosterone are able to have kids, even while being treated for low T.
+The good news for women asking “If my husband takes testosterone injections can I still get pregnant?”
+The answer is yes.
+Plenty of men with low testosterone are able to have kids, even while being treated for low T.

 Confused?
 Don’t be.
 Here, everything you need to know about TRT and fertility.